 We had this Polish-style cabbage, potato and sausage soup on a day when the rains were lashing against the window panes and the wind was howling so loudly that it drowned out the repetitive croaking chorus of the frogs.
 I put everything in the slow cooker at 4.00 o’clock in the afternoon and, by 9.00 o’clock, we had it for dinner.

-Why is a hearty soup with lots of crusty bread feel so comforting on cold days and nights?
+Why does a hearty soup with lots of crusty bread feel so comforting on cold days and nights?
 Whether the reason is psychological, anthropological, sociological or all of them together, I have no idea.
 But there was a typhoon, it brought torrential rains and strong winds and all I could think of was soup.
 My original plan was so make a chicken cabbage and tomato soup but it would have taken an entire day and night to thaw the chicken in the fridge (you’re really supposed to thaw chicken in the fridge rather than on the kitchen counter at room temperature).
 So, I cooked this Polish-style cabbage, potato and sausage soup instead.
 And I am making it again, typhoon or no typhoon.
 It’s just so terrifically good.

 Polish-style Cabbage, Potato and Sausage Soup